renaissance-publishing/renaissance/content/chapters/05-languages.md

   - Rak: a language spoken by Dragons and Drakes in the Dragonshire

-      - Dragons have never had a large population, and they can speak with few other languages—kobolds were the only race commonly found on the Emerald Plane that could make the same sounds that they could.
+      - Dragons have never had a large population, and they can speak with few other languages — kobolds were the only race commonly found on the Emerald Plane that could make the same sounds that they could.
 Rak was long an ancient, unique language that Dragons used only to communicate among themselves.